 Macroeconometric IO models are flexible enough to allow the modeller to define different behavioural equations using different explanatory variables and theoretical frameworks (e.g. Keynesian or neoclassical).
 However, in reviewed applications consumption and production decisions are not directly derived from constrained utility or profit maximization problems solved by ‘perfect’ rational representative agents, as is in CGE models.
 Nor do they tend to assume perfect competition in markets.
 Instead, economic agents are modelled to act in oligopolistic markets under conditions of bounded rationality.
 As such, although supply adjusts to demand, there is no underlying assumption of a tendency towards full-employment in the long-run, as occurs with CGE models following a neoclassical ‘closure’.

-On the one hand, this yields scenario projections which can be considered more in accordance with observed reality.
-However, these models would be subject to the Lucas (1976) critique, which argued that the econometric estimated parameters of those models were not ‘structural’, i.e. not policy-invariant.
-As such, they would necessarily change, as rational agents adapt, when new CE policies are introduced.
+On the one hand, this yields scenario projections based on assumption which can be considered more in accordance with observed reality.
+However, these models are w subject to the Lucas (1976) critique, which argued that the econometric estimated parameters of those models were not ‘structural’, i.e. not policy-invariant.
+As such, the estimated parameters would necessarily change, as rational agents adapt, such as when new CE policies are introduced.
 Thus, Lucas (1976) argued that ‘deep parameters’ (relating to preferences, technology, and resource constraints), that are assumed to govern individual behaviour (the so-called ‘microfoundations’), should be explicitly modelled, which is what is done in the CGE literature.

 3.2.3 Computable General Equilibrium (CGE) models